Kitura/kitura.dev/en/guides/typesafesessions.md

 </div>

 ## Introduction
 Kitura 2.4 introduces "Type-safe Middleware": middlewares that have a structure and data types that you define, that are instantiated and passed to your handler upon a request.
-Type-Safe Sessions is an implementation of `TypeSafeMiddleware` that allows an application developer to describe the exact structure and content of a Session, in the form of a `class` conforming to the `TypeSafeSession` protocol.
+Type-Safe Sessions is an implementation of `TypeSafeMiddleware` that allows an application developer to describe the exact structure and content of a session, in the form of a `class` conforming to the `TypeSafeSession` protocol.

 The key feature is in the name: type safety.
-The previous implementation of Session that can be used alongside "Raw Routing" provides you with a general `[String: Any]` store, into which any type could be stored and retrieved.
+The previous implementation of KituraSession that can be used alongside "Raw Routing" provides you with a general `[String: Any]` store, into which any type could be stored and retrieved.
 This places the burden of type checking on the user: any value retrieved from the session would need a downcast to its expected type, resulting in boilerplate checking and error handling, and the possibility of runtime errors.

-In contrast, TypeSafeSession has been designed to provide the following guarantees:
+In contrast, `TypeSafeSession` has been designed to provide the following guarantees:
 - If your route is invoked, a session has already been successfully created (or retrieved from a store), and you are passed a (non-optional) instance of your session class.
 There is no need to check whether a session exists.
-- All data in the session can be accessed directly from your class, with strongly typed properties - there is no need to downcast or handle failure.
+- All data in the session can be accessed directly from your class, with strongly typed properties.
+There is no need to downcast or handle failure.
-- All data that can be stored on a session can be persisted, and this is enforced at compile time.
+- All data that can be stored in a session can be persisted, and this is enforced at compile time.
 A `TypeSafeSession` is `Codable`, so all types that are stored in the session must also be `Codable`.

 ## Adding TypeSafeSession to your project